publiclab/leaflet-environmental-layers/README.md

 ## Contributing
 Please read [CONTRIBUTING.md](https://github.com/publiclab/leaflet-environmental-layers/blob/master/CONTRIBUTING.md) for details on our code of conduct, the process for submitting pull requests, and steps to add new layers.

+## Reach out to the maintainers
+Reach out to the maintainers here: https://github.com/orgs/publiclab/teams/maintainers

 ## About PublicLab
 Public Lab is a community and non-profit democratizing science to address environmental issues that affect people.